apollographql/apollo/docs/source/platform/schema-registry.md

 description: Connect to the Apollo schema registry and track changes in your schema over time
 ---

 As GraphQL scales in an organization, teams often find that growing and evolving their schema over time becomes difficult to manage.
 Product teams want to move fast with GraphQL, but they also want reassurance that their code changes won't break existing clients.
 At scale, you might have hundreds of clients querying against a single schema.
-How can we ensure adding or removing a field, type, or argument won't break existing clients?
+How can we ensure that adding or removing a field, type, or argument won't break existing clients and cause an incident?

 The [Apollo platform](/docs/intro/platform.html) includes a free schema registration service to help teams of all sizes easily evolve their API over time.
 Just like it's important to track source code in a version control system, it's a [best practice](https://principledgraphql.com/integrity#3-track-the-schema-in-a-registry) to track the definition of your graph in a schema registry.
 Once a team registers its schema with Apollo, developers have visibility into when a change was made, who made the change, and the type of change.
 The registry also supports tracking multiple versions of the graph (for example, staging vs. production).